chikocharles/WebScraper/readme.md

-README for Job Scraper
-Overview
+*Job Scraper Overview*
-This project is a web scraper designed to extract job listings from the Vacancy Mail website (https://vacancymail.co.zw/jobs/).
+This project is a web scraper designed to extract job listings from the Vacancy websites like (https://vacancymail.co.zw/jobs/) and (https://jobszimbabwe.co.zw/).
 It collects relevant job information from ALL available pages and saves only current job listings (jobs that expire today or in the future) to a CSV file for further analysis or use.

 Features
 ✅ Scrapes job titles, company names, locations, expiry dates, and descriptions from ALL pages (not just the first page)